How do I write a email proposal for digital marketing?

 Should a client request something, only to discover you have already embarked on it, is a plus for your freelancing career.
 Anticipating what your client needs goes a long way in showing how ready you are to go beyond the call of duty.

-Such a client will remember this and will stick with you to the end of a contract and may readily renew or recommend you to other clients.
+Such a client will remember this and will stick with you to the end of a digital marketing contract and may readily renew or recommend you to other clients.

 It is not a secret that digital communication is major preference today, with more than three billion email addresses active worldwide.
 People check their inboxes on their laptops and desktops, and on their tablets and smartphones.
 Irrespective of the means by which a customer accesses emails, it all comes down to the content.

-Through the Email Marketing Proposal, you have an opportunity to convince your clients of your leadership and proficiency in email marketing.
+Through the email marketing proposal sample, you have an opportunity to convince your clients of your leadership and proficiency in email marketing.
 This is through proving your average email-opening rate among your client base in comparison to standards in the industry.

 You need to show your clients you are capable of working with everyone, ranging from a small business that aspires to become a big name in retail, to that Fortune 500 conglomerate in search of a new approach to reach their consumer base.